IT Project Manager Salary (17/09/2023) in the United States

 1. 1

 Technology: Unsurprisingly, the technology industry tends to pay some of the highest salaries for IT project managers.
 With high demand for technology solutions and a constant stream of innovation, tech companies are typically willing to pay a premium for qualified project managers.
-The average mid-level IT project manager salary in the technology industry in the United States ranges from $99,000 to $154,000 with an average salary of $123,000.
+The average mid-level project manager salary in the technology industry in the United States ranges from $99,000 to $154,000 with an average salary of $123,000.

 2. 2

-Healthcare: The healthcare industry has also seen a rise in demand for IT project management expertise in recent years, particularly with the growing emphasis on electronic medical records and other digital solutions.
+Healthcare: The healthcare industry has also seen a rise in demand for technical project management expertise in recent years, particularly with the growing emphasis on electronic medical records and other digital solutions.
 Salaries for mid-level IT project managers in healthcare can vary widely based on the specific role and organization, but can range from around $98,000 to $151,000.
 The average salary here is $122,000.

 3. 3